YuchengZ-Fin/YuchengZ-Fin.github.io/content/papers/mpfc/index.md

 ---
 title: "The Equity Constraint Channel of Monetary Policy"
 date: 2024-09-16
-lastmod: 2025-11-06
+lastmod: 2025-12-13
 tags: ["monetary policy","financial constraint","investment","stock return"]
 author: ["Heitor Almeida","Timothy Johnson","Sebastiao Oliveira","Yucheng Zhou"]
-description: "This paper analyzes the transmission of monetary policy via financing constraint in equity market to firm investment and stock returns."
+description: "This paper highlights the role of the equity financing constraints in the transmission of monetary policy."
-summary: "This paper analyzes the transmission of monetary policy via financing constraint in equity market to firm investment and stock returns."
+summary: "This paper highlights the role of the equity financing constraints in the transmission of monetary policy."
 cover:
     image: "JK_fce_loginv.png"
     alt: "Amplification of equity financing constraint"